 Make this Ghuguni Recipe, an easy dish with dried peas and potatoes.

 Some of the other popular combos are the Bara Ghuguni, Ghuguni Tarakari, Odia Ghuguni Chaat.
-I have shared Dahibara Aloo Dum which is a popular breakfast dish and street food during our Thali BM.
+I have shared Dahibara Aloo Dum, a popular breakfast dish, and street food during our Thali BM.
 The recipe made along with the Dahi Bara is different from what I am sharing today.

 Different versions of this Ghuguni recipe are there like Matar Curry, Yellow Peas Curry, Odia Ghuguni, Bengali Ghugni, Bara Ghuguni.
 Dhenkanal Bara, a popular dish pairs well ghugni too.

 If you are wondering why I am talking so much about Ghuguni, then it's because I am doing G under the A to Z Side Dishes.
 Today's special is a side dish for Dosa or Chakuli Pitha, which is very similar to our South Indian Dosa.